mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Internal body diode
 - Given Vgs and Vt, how will the FET behave?

+# Analog Circuits/Electronics

+## Logic Gates (Analog Perspective)
+- TTL vs CMOS?
+- What's shoot-through on a CMOS logic gate?
+How can it be prevented?
+- CMOS efficiency analysis.
+How does operational frequency impact efficiency?
+What about logic/swing levels?
+Rise/fall times?

+## Amplifiers
+- What determines slew rate and rise/fall time?
+- Pros/cons of fast/slow slew rates?
+- How to bias an amplifer?

+## ADC
+- How does an ADC work?

+## DAC
+- How does a DAC work?

+## PLL

+- What can you use increase clock frequency?
+- How does a PLL work?
+- What happens if your PLL locks too fast or too slow?

 # Power Electronics

 ## Buck Converters